 However there is an important condition that is pointed out within the law and it is that said tax on dividends paid for operations are generated from foreign income, is only demanded from the corporations that require a Notice of Operations to operate.

-In spite of what was mentioned a priori this law maintains the validity of the principal of non-payment of any type of taxes to Panamanian authorities for the use of Panamanian Corporations when carrying out business outside of Panama exclusively, so the offshore activity in itself is not affected yet, nor is the distribution of the dividends that are a product from this activity
+In spite of what was mentioned a prior, this law maintains the validity of the principle of non-payment of any type of taxes to Panamanian authorities for the use of Panamanian Corporations when carrying out business outside of Panama exclusively, so the activity in itself is not affected yet, nor is the distribution of the dividends that are a product from this activity